 When writing for a character who’s very “out of it”, you run the risk of making the writing an indecipherable muddle for the reader, as well.
 I can’t quite tell with this one.Author’s Note

-Though the lies he had told them had been lesser than what he’d told Alelsa, the pain he had inflicted wasn’t.
-Mirium sat beside him and held his hand, but he couldn’t look at her.
+Though the lies he had told them had been lesser than that he’d told Alelsa, the pain he had inflicted wasn’t.
 Continue reading “Tyrric’s Madness, Part Three”

 Living Story Excerpt

 Seryth found the gnolls dragging what was left of his supplies to their leader, Hogger, as a tribute.
 As Seryth planned how to steal his things back, a unit of Watch guards broke from the bushes, slaying the gnolls and laying irons on Hogger.
 Seryth’s crops were trampled under the hooves of their horses.